lukef7fywmrp/bitfinex-api-demo/README.md

 Revalidation enhances user experience by providing timely and accurate market information without the need for manual refreshes.
 However, we carefully balance the revalidation interval to avoid excessive API requests.

-Your feedback is valuable in refining our caching strategy and revalidation interval for the best possible performance.
-We aim to deliver an exceptional web application for cryptocurrency enthusiasts and traders.

 ## Future Plans

 - Improve Responsiveness: The project will be made fully responsive to ensure seamless user experience across various devices and screen sizes.